 Why Political Science and International Affairs?

-Studying International Affairs seemed a logical choice considering Erin’s experience with the National Security Language Initiative for Youth scholarship and Political Science a perfect complement given her personal upbringing.
 “I grew up with news and political commentary shows constantly on the TV and radio, interning for a Democratic congresswoman and attending Republican political rallies, and speaking across the country as a youth activist.”
-She adds, “I grew up valuing my voice and its power, its ability to affect positive change and responsibility to do so.
+She added, “I grew up valuing my voice and its power, its ability to effect positive change and responsibility to do so.
 Still, I knew I wouldn’t be nearly as effective without being well-informed and engaged with the world.”

-Erin has completed two research-based co-ops at the Center for Resilience Studies at Northeastern and its successor, the Global Resilience Institute.
+Erin completed two research-based co-ops at the Center for Resilience Studies at Northeastern and its successor, the Global Resilience Institute.
 She was able to dive headfirst into a truly multidisciplinary approach to security – resilience, or the ability to prepare for, respond to and recover from any threat, man-made or otherwise.
-Bolstering resilience requires an understanding of systemic interdependencies and, therefore, a knowledge of a variety of subjects.
-Her work has examined everything from dam management practices in South Carolina to cybersecurity concerns and gray zone conflict.
+Her work examined everything from dam management practices in South Carolina to cybersecurity concerns and gray zone conflict.
 Erin also pursued a summer research experience funded through the Summer Scholars Independent Research Fellowship, focusing on utilizing imperfect produce as one component of a larger solution to reduce food waste in the U.S.

-Erin felt the most transformative course in her undergraduate education was INTL 3400 International Conflict and Negotiation with Professor Kimberly Jones.
+The most transformative single course for Erin was INTL 3400 International Conflict and Negotiation with Professor Kimberly Jones.
 “At the heart of this class is a lesson in empathy, and by extension, introspection.
-These are simple things we could all stand to learn from.”
+These are simple things we could all stand to learn from,” she explains.

 Erin was a Case Management Intern at ABCD South End where she facilitated execution of programs including Cradles to Crayons, food pantry, seasonal fuel assistance, housing searches, tax preparation and career/resume workshops.
-On campus, Erin is an English Tutor with NUTELLS where she designs weekly, individualized lesson plans and activities for vocabulary expansion, accent reduction, practical conversation fluency, and reading comprehension.
-She is also a Tour Guide with Husky Ambassadors and previously a Service-Learning Teaching Assistant for two Russian language courses.
+On campus, Erin was an English Tutor with NUTELLS where she designed weekly, individualized lesson plans and activities for vocabulary expansion, accent reduction, practical conversation fluency, and reading comprehension.
+She was also a Tour Guide with Husky Ambassadors and a Service-Learning Teaching Assistant for two Russian language courses.